8 Best Market Research Methods to Know Your Buyer Better

 What is the most effective market research method for small businesses?

 Although no universal answer exists, surveys and customer feedback are usually the easiest to obtain and the least expensive for small businesses.
 These methods allow you to collect quantitative data without investing significant resources.
-Begin with well-crafted surveys that help you understand what your customers want or prefer.
-Then, qualitative techniques like interviews will be used to gain deeper insights.
+Begin with well-crafted surveys to understand what your customers want or prefer.
+Then, qualitative methods such as interviews will be used to gain deeper insights.

 How do I choose the proper market research method for my business?